ML Two

 -- Pix2Pix with an interactive demo

--- GAN dissection for image editting in a special way
+-- GAN dissection for unconventional image editting

 What can GAN models do? just to name a few